scala/docs.scala-lang/_overviews/scala3-book/methods-most.md

 res0: Int = 4
 ```

 Notice that there’s no need for a `return` statement at the end of the method.
-Because everything in Scala is an _expression_ — meaning that each line of code returns (or _evaluates to) a value — there’s no need to add `return` to an expression.
+Because almost everything in Scala is an _expression_ — meaning that each line of code returns (or _evaluates to) a value — there’s no need to use `return`.

 This becomes more clear when you condense that method and write it on one line: